-167 appointments were made to bodies within the Commissioner's remit in 1999/2000.36 However, as OFMDFM records that a total of 461 appointments were made in 1999/2000,37 it can be seen that the majority of public appointments are not within her remit and therefore not legally subject to the Guidance or Code of Practice.
-Nonetheless, the NI Departments claim to generally apply the Guidance to all appointments.38
+167 appointments were made to bodies within the Commissioner's remit in 1999/2000.
+The However, as OFMDFM records that a total of 461 appointments were made in 1999/2000, the Carlo be seen that the majority of public appointments are not within her remit and therefore not legally subject to the Guidance or Code of Practice.
+Nonetheless, the NI Departments claim to generally apply the Guidance to all appointments.
+The Carlo beginning to the Commissioner's remit in 1999/2000, the Carlo beginning to the

 No bodies for which the NIO is responsible - for example the Equality Commission, the Boundary Commission, the Northern Ireland Human rights Commission and the Probation Board - fall under the remit of the Commissioner for Public Appointments for Northern Ireland.
-However, they do fall under her remit as Commissioner for GB.39
+However, they do fall under her remit as Commissioner for GB.
+39